wiseman-timelord/MaNTella-Launcher/README.md

 2. After completing Mantella install, then download the [Latest working Mantella-WT release](https://github.com/wiseman-timelord/Mantella-WT/releases/), drop the files into the main Mantella folder, preserving folders.
 4. Ensure you have LM Studio / ollama loaded and configured and serving, offload a suitable number of layers to the GPU if Game is on same card, ensure the api addresses are correctly configured.
 5. Configure the ".\config.ini", ensure you have entered things like, "fallout4_folder" and "fallout4_mod_folder" and "llm_api" and "model" and "tts_service".
-7. Run Fallout 4/Skyrim, and then run the `Mantella-WT.Bat` batch, it will, as required, clean the ".\config.ini" and backup the old version to ".\config.bak", and then run "Mantella-WT".

-5. Run the main script `python .\main.py` once, to generate the ".\config.ini" file, then close mantella, and after its created.
-Ensure to also implement updates from `.\config_ini_updates.txt` to ".\config.ini".
-7. Run Fallout 4/Skyrim, and then run the `Mantella-WT.Bat` batch, it will, as required, clean the ".\config.ini" and backup the old version to ".\config.bak", and then run "Mantella-WT".
+6. Run Fallout 4/Skyrim, and then run the `Mantella-WT.Bat` batch, the "config.ini" will be cleaned/backup, and then you will be presented with the menu.
+- Hopefully you have, Admin rights and sensible system settings, but click allow on firewall as required, I am guessing its the interaction between Mantella and the Mantella Mod.

 ## Notes
 - all options for Optimization are shown...